 Program regulations prohibit children riding alone on a County Transit System that is open to public riders.
-County Transit can be used when the parent rides to and from the center with the child.
+County Transit can be used when the parent/guardian rides to and from the center with the child.
+There are some classrooms that contract with transit.
+In these situations, an agency employee is on board.